JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

 ### Specify the Repository URL
 The URL for the desired artifact needs to be added to a Maven or Gradle script:
-* For release or EAP versions, use `https://www.jetbrains.com/intellij-repository/releases`
+* For release versions, use `https://www.jetbrains.com/intellij-repository/releases`
-* For EAP candidate snapshots, use `https://www.jetbrains.com/intellij-repository/snapshots`
+* For EAP snapshots, use `https://www.jetbrains.com/intellij-repository/snapshots`
 * For dependencies on individual modules from the IntelliJ Platform, also use `https://jetbrains.bintray.com/intellij-third-party-dependencies`

 ### Specify the Maven Coordinates for the Artifact